moleculerjs/moleculer/README.md

     ```
 5. Open the http://localhost:3000/greeter/welcome?name=world link in your browser.
 It will call the `welcome` action of `greeter` service with a `name` param via [API gateway](https://github.com/ice-services/moleculer-web) and returns with the result.

 :tada:**Congratulations!
-You created your first Moleculer based microservices project.
+Your first Moleculer based microservices project is created.
 Read our [documentation](https://moleculer.services/docs) to learn more about Moleculer.**

 # Official modules
-We have some official modules for Moleculer.
-[See the list!](https://moleculer.services/docs/modules.html)
+We have many official modules for Moleculer.
+[Check our list!](https://moleculer.services/docs/modules.html)

 # Documentation
 You can find here [the documentation](https://moleculer.services/docs).